colindembovsky/cols-agent-tasks/readme.md

 This task performs `docker build` and (optionally) `docker run` to deploy your app to a docker host.
 [More...](./Tasks/DockerPublish)

 ## Opening
 The easiest way to open the source is to clone the repo and open in [VSCode](https://code.visualstudio.com/).
 If you change the .ts files, then run build (ctrl-shift-b) to compile the .js files.

+## Uploading
+You have to run `npm install` in the root folder as well as in each Task folder, since each task has to bundle its dependencies.
+Once you've run `npm install` you can run [tfx](https://www.npmjs.com/package/tfx-cli) to upload the Task to your server.